-The directors of the company are responsible for the other information.
-The other information comprises the information included in the Group's annual report for the period ended 30 June 2020 but does not include the financial report and the auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises the information included in the Group's annual report for the year ended 30 June 2020 but does not include the financial report and the auditor's report thereon.